PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 06:41:19
+Last updated: 2024-04-06 06:41:53
-Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon
+Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White